chungoid/chungoid/README.md

     cd ~/my_new_chungoid_project

     # Configure your MCP Client (e.g., Cursor) to use `chungoid-server`.
-    # (See "Getting Started" section below for an example mcp.json snippet for Cursor,
+    # See "Getting Started" section below for an example `mcp.json` snippet for Cursor
-    # ensuring the `command` is `chungoid-server` and `args` point to your project directory).

-    # Copy the standard Cursor rule into your new project (optional but recommended):
-    chungoid-export-rule .

     # Interact with Chungoid via your MCP Client (e.g., Cursor):
     # - The server should start based on your client's MCP configuration when you open the project.
+    # - Use `@chungoid set_project_context` to set projects current working directory.
     # - Use tools like `@chungoid initialize_project` to set up the .chungoid directory.
+    # - Ask your cursor agent what steps you should take next if you're in doubt!
     # - Then, begin the workflow with `@chungoid prepare_next_stage`.
     ```
 Your new project directory (`~/my_new_chungoid_project`) will now have a `.chungoid/` folder, ready for Stage –1.